UPDATE: The Burundi Legal System and Research

 Also, Burundi has not yet joined the International Trademark Protection organized by the Madrid Agreement and the Madrid protocol concerning the International Registration of Marks.
 Again, the country has not yet ratified The Hague Agreement concerning international registration of designs.

-Actually there is a negative vision of justice that may be attributed to an ethno-political perception of the Burundian system, particularly in criminal matters.
+There is a prevailing negative vision of justice that may be attributed to an ethno-political perception of the Burundian system, particularly in criminal matters.
 The magistrates and the police are thus first of all perceived according to their ethnic group and seen as biased in favour of it.
-They are perceived by opinion as working more for the benefits of the executive and the political parties than working for the goals of justice.
+They are perceived by public opinion as working more for the benefits of the executive and the political parties than working for the goals of justice.

 Finally, it must be mentioned that the formal system is severely lacking funds.
 The economic sanctions on the country taking rise in the political crisis that started in April 2015 came in to worsen the situation.